Mike D Vecchio

 Mike Derudder (born 7 May 1996), better known by his ring name Mike D Vecchio, is a Belgian professional wrestler.
-He is signed to WWE.
-He is best known for working in Westside Xtreme Wrestling (wXw), where he was a former wXw European Champion.
-He is known for his tenures with various promotions from the European independent scene, and also makes appearances for All Japan Pro Wrestling.
+He is signed to WWE where he performs on the Evolve brand under the ring name Dorian Van Dux.
+He is best known for working in Westside Xtreme Wrestling (wXw), where he was a former one-time wXw European Champion.
+He is also known for his tenures with various promotions from the European independent scene.

 Professional wrestling career

 German Wrestling Federation (2020–2025)

 In the German Wrestling Federation, Derudder is a former GWF Berlin and World Champion, titles which he has won on one separate occasion each.

 Westside Xtreme Wrestling (2021–2025)

-Derudder made his debut in Westside Xtreme Wrestling at the wXw German Comic Con Limited Edition 2021 on September 11, where he teamed up with Ultima Sombra in a losing effort against Tristan Archer and Michael Knight.
+Derudder made his debut in Westside Xtreme Wrestling at the wXw German Comic Con Limited Edition 2021 on 11 September, where he teamed up with Ultima Sombra in a losing effort against Tristan Archer and Michael Knight.
 During his time in the promotion, he chased for various of its championships.
-At wXw Drive Of Champions 2023 on June 17, he unsuccessfully challenged Shigehiro Irie for the wXw Unified World Wrestling Championship.
+At wXw Drive Of Champions 2023 on 17 June, he unsuccessfully challenged Shigehiro Irie for the wXw Unified World Wrestling Championship.
 In 2024, he took part in the inaugural tournament of the wXw European Championship, where he defeated Jacob Crane in the first round and Luke Jacobs in the semifinals, but lost to Aigle Blanc in the finals.
 He eventually defeated Blanc to win the title on the second night of the 2024 of the WXw World Tag Team Festival.
-Derudder held the title until May 20, 2025 when he vacated it due to a knee injury.
+Derudder held the title until 20 May 2025 when he vacated it due to a knee injury.

 Derudder competed in several signature events of the promotion.
 In 2023's Shortcut to the Top, he competed in the traditional battle royal for the number one contendership at the wXw Unified World Wrestling Championship, ultimately won by Maggot.
 At the 2024 edition of Shortcut to the Top, Derudder teamed up with Nick Schreier to unsuccessfully challenge Dennis Dullnig and Hektor Invictus for the wXw World Tag Team Championship.
 At the same event, he also competed in the traditional battle royal, which was won by Peter Tihanyi.

 In the 16 Carat Gold Tournament, he made his first appearance at the 2023 edition, where he lost to Tristan Archer in the first round.
 One year later at the 2024 edition, Derudder defeated Gringo Loco in the first round, then lost to Aigle Blanc in the quarterfinals.